 Elliot’s Pheasant was a life bird for Elaine and me.
 We found a male near the road to Qingyun Temple just above kilometer marker 8 at an elevation of 1100 m (3,610 ft.).
 The bird allowed us several seconds to view it before it slipped away.
-4 of the 5 Silver Pheasant we noted were in a flock (3 males, 1 female) on a hillside just above km 6 at an elev. of 940 m (3,080 ft.).
+Of the 5 Silver Pheasant we noted today, 4 (3 males, 1 female) were on a hillside just above km 6, at an elev. of 940 m (3,080 ft.).

 Fog shrouded the Qingyun Temple area most of the day.
 When it finally cleared, around 15:00, birds became active, as though it were dawn.
-8 Buffy Laughingthrush were the main component of a foraging party that included 3 Greater Necklaced Laughingthrush.
+Buffy Laughingthrush (8) were the main component of a foraging party that included 3 Greater Necklaced Laughingthrush.
 They moved through the forest next to the boardwalk.
 The loud, jazzy sound of Buffy Laughingthrush caused a carpenter working in the area to start singing along.
 Another powerful singer in that wood was Yellow-cheeked Tit.
-A beautiful male performed three distinct songs for us, stopping only to devour a caterpillar:
+A beautiful male performed three distinct songs for us, stopping only to devour a caterpillar.
+Here are two songs:

 Besides the 8 Buffy Laughingthrush near the temple, we found a flock of 6 quickly crossing the road, 1 amid a flock of 25 Grey-headed Parrotbill, and 1 heard calling from some distant spot in the forest.
 A pair of Grey-sided Scimitar Babbler were foraging together and calling antiphonally.
 We found them near the villages in the lower country at an elevation of about 750 m (2,460 ft.).

-Besides Elliot’s Pheasant and Little Forktail, Elaine and I today added Lesser Cuckoo, Masked Laughingthrush, Brown Dipper, and Fire-breasted Flowerpecker to our Emeifeng list.
+Besides Elliot’s Pheasant and Little Forktail, Elaine and I today added to our Emeifeng list Lesser Cuckoo, Masked Laughingthrush, Brown Dipper, and Fire-breasted Flowerpecker.